Steve Witkoff: Egypt

 In March 2025, Witkoff expressed concern that Israel's war in Gaza could destabilize Middle Eastern countries such as Egypt and Saudi Arabia.
-He stated that the youth unemployment rate in Egypt is 45% and that the country is bankrupt, saying that "country can't exist like that.
+He stated that the youth unemployment rate in Egypt is 45% and that the country is bankrupt, saying that a "country can't exist like that.
 They're largely broke.
 They need a lot of help."

 Syria

 In March 2025, Witkoff suggested that Syria's new leader Ahmed al-Sharaa may have changed since his association with Al-Qaeda.